storybookjs/react-native/CONTRIBUTING.md

 - `bug`s should be closed when the issue is fixed and merged to `master`

-- `new feature`s should be closed when merged or if the feature is deemed to be not appropriate.
+- `feature`s should be closed when merged or if the feature is deemed to be not appropriate.

 - `question / support`s should be closed when the question has been answered.
 If the questioner drops offline, a reasonable period to wait is two weeks.

 - `discussion`s should be closed at a maintainer's discretion.

 ## Development Guide